-2.5.1 Methodology for Collecting Household Reported Variables
+2.6.1 Methodology for Collecting Household Reported Variables

 During each round of the MEPS HC, all respondents were asked to supply the name of any prescribed medicine they or their family members purchased or otherwise obtained during that round.
 For each medicine in each round, the following information was collected: whether any free samples of the medicine were received; the name(s) of any health problems the medicine was prescribed for; the number of times the prescription medicine was obtained or purchased; the year, month, and day on which the person first used the medicine; and a list of the names, addresses, and types of pharmacies that filled the household's prescriptions.
 In the HC, respondents were asked if they send in claim forms for their prescriptions or if their pharmacy providers do this automatically for them at the point of purchase.
-For those that said their pharmacy providers automatically send in claims for them at the point of purchase, charge and payment information was not collected in the pharmacy follow-back component (unless the purchase was a Panel 4, Round 3 insulin or diabetic supply/equipment event; see section 3.0 for details).
-However, charge and payment information was collected for those that said they send in their own prescription claim forms, because it was thought that payments by private thirdparty payers for those that filed their own claim forms for prescription purchases would not be available from pharmacies.
+For those that said their pharmacy providers automatically send in claims for them at the point of purchase, charge and payment information was collected in the pharmacy follow-back component (unless the purchase was an insulin or diabetic supply/equipment event that was mentioned in the household component; see section 3.0 for details).
+However, charge and payment information was collected for those that said they send in their own prescription claim forms, because it was thought that payments by private third-party payers for those that filed their own claim forms for prescription purchases would not be available from pharmacies.
 Uninsured persons were treated in the same manner as those whose pharmacies filed their prescription claims at the point of purchase.
 Persons who said they did not know if they sent in their own prescription claim forms were treated as those who said they did send in their own prescription claim forms.

 An inaccuracy in the number of times a household reported purchasing or otherwise obtaining a prescription drug in a particular round for a small percentage of household reported medications was discovered.
-This inaccuracy was due to an instrument design flaw, which caused interviewer error, and in isolated cases, resulted in mis-reported large numbers of prescription refills for a medicine in a given round.
+This inaccuracy was due to an instrument design flaw, which caused interviewer error, and in isolated cases, resulted in misreported large numbers of prescription refills for a medicine in a given round.
 This inaccuracy was confined to only a very small percentage of unique drugs on the original data delivered.
-For some cases, it seems that the year that the person started taking the drug was recorded in the field that gives the number of times that the person purchased, or otherwise obtained the drug, during the round, as well as in the field that provides the year the person started taking the medicine.
-For example (in the round a specific drug was first mentioned), a person was reported to have first started taking the drug in 1999, a "99" was entered in the field for the year the person first started taking the drug.
-For a small percentage of the cases in which persons began taking a drug in 1999, a "99" appeared in the preceding field indicating the number of times the drug was purchased or otherwise obtained during the round, as well.
-Outlier values where this situation occurred (and similar instances) were determined by comparing the number of days a respondent was in the round and the number times the person reported having purchased or otherwise obtained the drug in the round, and were determined in consultation with an industry expert.
+Outlier values where this situation occurred were determined by comparing the number of days a respondent was in the round and the number times the person reported having purchased or otherwise obtained the drug in the round, and were determined in consultation with an industry expert.
 For these events, a new value for the number of times a drug was purchased or otherwise obtained by a person in a round was imputed.
-In addition, the prescribed medicine events in which a household respondent did not know/remember the number of times a certain prescribed medicine was purchased or otherwise obtained were imputed a value for that variable.
+In addition, the prescribed medicine events in which a household respondent did not know/remember the number of times a certain prescribed medicine was purchased or otherwise obtained by a person of times a certain prescribed medicine was purchased or otherwise obtained was purchased or otherwise obtained was purchased or otherwise obtained by a person in a round was imputed.
+In addition, the prescribed medicine events in which a household respondent did not know/remember the number of times a certain prescribed medicine was purchased or otherwise obtained by a person in a round was imputed.
+In addition, the prescribed medicine events in which a household respondent did not know/remember the number of times a certain prescribed medicine was purchased or otherwise obtained was purchased or otherwise obtained